UNBUILT 2 - Reconfiguring within "Givens"

 'CLICK' on images for Caption and to review in Sequence.

+A narrow urban lot. with primary family spaces to be reoriented to the privacy of the rear.
 An existing tree was a positive feature for the rear yard.